-The purpose of this paper is to focus on the treatment of stratigraphic constraints and systematic errors for chronological modelling using 'BayLum', i.e. it goes beyond than what was first demonstrated by Philippe et al. (2019); together with the association of independent, more precise ages (14C in this work), such modelling is expected to reduce OSL age uncertainties.
-In the past, other approaches to model systematic and random, individual errors in the field of palaeodosimetric dating methods were proposed; in particular, Millard (2006a, 2006b) developed a Bayesian approach quite close to that presented here, but which - among different other things (see Combès and Philippe, 2017, for a more detailed discussion) - is limited in its applicability.
+The purpose of this paper is to focus on the treatment of stratigraphic constraints and systematic errors for chronological modelling using BayLum; i.e. it goes beyond than what was first demonstrated by Philippe et al. (2019).
+Together with the association of independent, more precise ages (14C in this work), such modelling is expected to reduce OSL age uncertainties.
+In the past, other approaches to model systematic and random, individual errors in the field of palaeodosimetric dating methods were proposed; in particular, Millard (2006a, b) developed a Bayesian approach quite close to that presented here, but which - among different other things (see Combès and Philippe, 2017, for a more detailed discussion) - is limited in its applicability.

-87 Herein we present a Bayesian modelling case study.
-(1) We start with how data should be pre-88 treated prior to using the 'BayLum' package; a simple example of chronological modelling (samples considered independent, i.e. without stratigraphic constraints and shared errors) is first presented, 89 90 yielding an output from the 'BayLum' package to serve as a reference for the following, more elaborate 91 models.
-(2) In the next step, we detail how the user can integrate stratigraphic constraints and the 92 effect on the chronological inference.
-(3) Then, most importantly we explain how to build a dose 93 covariance matrix in practice to take into account systematic errors (for the definition of this matrix, 94 the reader is referred to Combès and Philippe, 2017) and what effect it has on a series of ages.
-(4) For 95 this purpose, we base our approach on dose rate measurements as performed by Guérin et al. (2015b) 96 at the IRAMAT-CRP2A laboratory.
-The effect of integrating independent data such as radiocarbon ages, 97 which do not share the systematic errors affecting OSL data, is then illustrated.
-(5) Finally, we discuss 98 different ways to measure dose rates and various assumptions that can be made regarding the nature 99 (systematic or random) of additional sources of errors in OSL dating.
+Herein we present a Bayesian modelling case study.
+(1) We start with how data should be pre-treated prior to using the BayLum package; a simple example of chronological modelling (samples considered independent, i.e. without stratigraphic constraints and shared errors) is first presented, yielding an output from the BayLum package to serve as a reference for the following, more elaborate models.
+(2) In the next step, we detail how the user can integrate stratigraphic constraints and the effect on the chronological inference.
+It should be noted that we take here the stratigraphic information for granted, but we warn the user against treating such information lightly, as it bears great consequences on the age calculation (see discussions in Heydari et al., 2020, 2021).
+(3) Then, most importantly, we explain how to build a dose covariance matrix in practice to take into account systematic errors (for the definition of this matrix, the reader is referred to Combès and Philippe, 2017) and what effect it has on a series of ages.
+(4) For this purpose, we base our approach on dose rate measurements as performed by Guérin et al. (2015b) at the IRAMAT-CRP2A laboratory.
+The effect of integrating independent data such as radiocarbon ages, which usually do not share systematic errors affecting OSL data, is then illustrated.
+(5) Finally, we discuss different ways to measure dose rates and various assumptions that can be made regarding the nature (systematic or random) of additional sources of errors in OSL dating (see also Rhodes et al., 2003, for a similar discussion).

-To help the reader, we provide as supplementary information an R markdown document with commented lines of code and example datasets, so that everything presented here may be reproduced.
+To help the reader, we provide in the Supplement an R markdown document with commented lines of code and example datasets, so that everything presented here may be reproduced.

-103 2.
-Samples and methods
+2 Samples and methods

-104 2.1.
-Case study
+2.1 Case study